bo7dan/EasyCalc/README.md

 # EasyCalc
-EasyCalc is a simple calculator in Python
+EasyCalc is a simple calculator in Python use CustomTkinter